It’s difficult dealing with a Dachshund who has separation anxiety.

 Because it’s a very common issue with dogs, and with Dachshunds in particular, I turned to my friend Tracy for advice.

-Tracy Recommends This Technique to Cure Separation Anxiety in Dogs
+Tracy Recommends This Technique to Cure Separation Anxiety in Dachshunds

 But I have good news: separation anxiety is treatable.